ACWA Robotics’ autonomous robots chart a path to water resilience

 French startup ACWA Robotics is one of those companies.
 It addresses the critical challenges faced by the water industry by developing robotics solutions that navigate through pipe systems to collect data for more efficient water management.

 “ACWA stands for Autonomous Clean Water Appliance,” says Jean-François Guiderdoni, managing director of ACWA Robotics.
-“Worldwide, 40 million kilometers of pipes bring clean water to buildings, houses, and businesses.
+“Worldwide, 40 million kilometres of pipes bring clean water to buildings, houses and businesses.
 We lose on average 20% to 40% of the water carried by this backbone of water distribution.
 That’s a massive amount, and it’s related to the condition of the pipes.”

 From the outset, ACWA’s challenge has been to design a unit compact and flexible enough to navigate water system pipes–small enough to let water flow without interruption, yet big enough to carry the onboard systems needed for data collection.

-The company turned to Autodesk Fusion (US Site) to bring its robot to life, with a main body made of aluminum and assembled from 250 parts.
+The company turned to Autodesk Fusion to bring its robot to life, with a main body made of aluminium and assembled from 250 parts.
 Its only pre-built parts are motors, ball bearings, shaft seals, nuts and bolts, and batteries; everything else is designed specifically for the robot.

 The robot’s design group is divided into two teams, one for mechanical design and one for electronics.
-Fusion helped both teams collaborate seamlessly and create 2D and 3D blueprints, 3D-rendered images, and custom circuit boards, electronic cards, and mechanical parts.
-The teams use Fusion Simulation Extension (US Site) to conduct and collect precise analyses of stress and thermal simulations.
+Fusion helped both teams collaborate seamlessly and create 2D and 3D blueprints, 3D-rendered images, and custom circuit boards, electronic cards and mechanical parts.
+The teams use Fusion Simulation Extension to conduct and collect precise analyses of stress and thermal simulations.

 Future phases of development will see ACWA’s robots adopt artificial intelligence (AI) capabilities to improve how they collect data.
 “AI is going to allow robots to adapt dynamically during their missions,” he says.
 “For example, a robot could be taking pictures inside a water pipe.
 It might detect a crack.
 If that crack is a certain shape and a certain length, the robot would stop and take a closer look.
 This is just one way AI can proactively help with pipe maintenance while gathering more accurate data.”